Blog

 Distracted & Unproductive: New Survey Shows Work From Home Challenges

 Working from home (WFH) inherently has its challenges.
 Although I imagine many of us are now finding that out (thanks, COVID-19), each of our experiences during this transition likely differs considerably depending on the unique situations we’re finding ourselves in.
-For some of you, that could mean suddenly having kids at home while you work, while for others it may just be as simple as swapping ...
+For some of you, that could mean suddenly having kids at home while you work, while for others it may ...

 How to Get Your Head Into WFH (Work From Home) Mode: 4 Essential Tips